Category: Trip-planning

 • Criminal charges for the most serious violations (protected species, commercial-scale violations)

-The enforcement reality in most tourist areas is that recreational anglers fishing with licensed charter operations are rarely inspected thoroughly.
-However, violations do get caught — particularly around the Coronados, which Mexican Navy patrols regularly — and the consequences are not worth the risk.
+Enforcement reality: recreational anglers fishing with licensed charter operations are rarely inspected thoroughly.
+Violations do get caught, particularly around the Coronados, which the Mexican Navy patrols regularly.
+The consequences aren’t worth the risk.

 Catch-and-Release Ethics

-Many Baja species — roosterfish, marlin, sailfish, large dorado — are increasingly fished on a catch-and-release basis, and Mexican regulations reflect this shift with low bag limits on billfish.
-If you’re practicing catch-and-release, maximize survival rates:
+Many Baja species — roosterfish, marlin, sailfish, large dorado — are increasingly fished on catch-and-release, and Mexican regulations reflect the shift with low bag limits on billfish.
+If you’re releasing fish, maximize survival rates:

 • Use circle hooks where possible — they hook fish in the corner of the mouth, making release much easier